 - Before students are allowed to leave campus for lunch, they must submit an off-campus lunch permission form signed by a parent during enrollment or re-enrollment.
-Off-Campus forms are available in the High School Office for new drivers. - o Qualified high school students are eligible for off-campus lunch Monday-Friday. - Students who have no citizenship grade lower than "S" during the previous three weeks may leave campus during their scheduled lunch period on Tuesday. - Students who meet this requirement and have at least two "S+" in citizenship may leave campus during lunch on Tuesday and Wednesday. - Students with no "S-" and three "S+" may leave campus during lunch on Tuesday, Wednesday, and Thursday. - Eligibility status will be determined every three weeks. - Students will lose this privilege for the duration of a behavioral probation. - This privilege may be revoked for an individual at the discretion of the principal. - o In addition, seniors may be permitted to leave campus Mondays during lunch and members of the National Honor Society may leave campus for lunch Fridays (after submitting the appropriate form). - o There will be no off-campus privileges during the first two weeks or the last two weeks of school. - Students are expected to behave with Christian character while off campus. - Off-campus lunch privileges may be revoked for a student who receives a moving violation within the school year. - Students are responsible to their parents for obeying their parents' guidelines as well as any legal restrictions regarding with whom they may ride or who they may carry as passengers.
+Off-Campus forms are available in the High School Office for new drivers. - Qualified high school students are eligible for off-campus lunch Monday-Friday. - Students who have no citizenship grade lower than "S" during the previous three weeks progress reporting period may leave campus during their scheduled lunch period on Tuesday. - Students who meet this requirement and have at least two "S+" in citizenship may leave campus during lunch on Tuesday and Wednesday. - Students with three "S+" may leave campus during lunch on Tuesday, Wednesday, and Thursday. - Seniors may be permitted to leave campus Mondays during lunch and members of the National Honor Society may leave campus for lunch Fridays (after submitting the appropriate form). - 0 - Students who receive 2 tardies while returning from off campus lunch will have off campus lunch privileges suspended for 3 weeks. - Eligibility status will be determined every three weeks. - Students will lose this privilege for the duration of a behavioral probation.

+- This privilege may be revoked for an individual at the discretion of the principal. - \circ $\;$ There will be no off-campus privileges during the first two weeks or the last two weeks of school. - Students are expected to behave with Christian character while off campus. - Off-campus lunch privileges may be revoked for a student who receives a moving violation within the school year. - Students are responsible to their parents for obeying their parents' guidelines as well as any legal restrictions regarding with whom they may ride or who they may carry as passengers.